I’m here for it.

 You can use book glue to turn old T-shirts into material for cover designs too.
 Darian suggests working with material that is thin enough to wrap around the book.

-If you’re out of ideas or bored out of your mind, get up off your booty and open your eyes to new projects while you’re hanging out at home.
+If you’re out of ideas or bored out of your mind, try getting your hands busy with new projects while you’re hanging out at home.
 Redesigning some of your old notebooks/journals can breathe life into your writing.